crazzfeng/sendcloud-docs/docs/Integrations/sms.md

   * Verify variable substitution works correctly
   * Check that links are clickable and lead to correct destinations
   * Test in different countries if you plan international campaigns
+  * Keep test logs for troubleshooting
 </Callout>

+### Template Management Tips

+**Organization Strategies**

+* Use consistent naming conventions
+* Group templates by campaign or purpose
+* Archive unused templates to reduce clutter
+* Document template performance for future reference

+**Version Control**

+* Keep track of template modifications
+* Test thoroughly after any changes
+* Maintain backup copies of high-performing templates
+* Document what changes were made and why

+## How to Send SMS Messages

+Use your SMS_USER and SMS_KEY to send SMS messages via [Send SMS](ref:send_sms_message).

 ## SMS Message Status